|

 an “accident waiting to happen”.
 Understandably, owners tend to get

-a little upset when they end up with a '95 Gas Gas as a bonnet
+a little upset when they end up with an '05 Gas Gas as a bonnet

 ornament on their brand new Audi estate!